davmac314/dasynq/doc/USAGE.md

 unwatchable child process never results.

-When a child process watcher callback is run, the watcher is already removed from the event loop (you can't keep watching a dead process), but it remains reserved.
-Returning `rearm::DISARM` (or `rearm::REMOVE`) will remove the reservation.
-Use `stop_watch(...)` to stop watching a child from outside the callback function (this is currently not thread-safe however and can be used safely only with a single-threaded event loop):
+When a child process watcher callback is run, the watcher is already removed from the event loop (you can't keep watching a dead process), but it remains reserved (returning `rearm::DISARM` or `rearm::REMOVE` releases the reservation).
+Use `stop_watch(...)` to stop watching a child from outside the callback function without releasing the reservation:

     my_child_watcher.stop_watch(my_loop);